Ssshhh, garden is sleeping… what else can you do in January?

 Planning Ahead

-- Curl up with a cup of hot cocoa and browse through your favorite seed catalogs or peruse their websites.
-Creek Side Veggie Selection 2023
+- Curl up with a cup of hot cocoa and browse through your favorite seed catalogs or peruse our website.

 - Planning a new garden bed for next summer in an area where grass or weeds are currently growing?
 Make it easy on yourself by starting the project right now.
 First, place a thick layer of newspaper or cardboard over the area, then pile on alternating layers of organic material like compost, leaves, pine needles, untreated grass clippings, and straw.
 In the spring, the grass and weeds underneath the pile will be dead, and your new garden bed will be ready to plant!
 New Garden Bed Info